HeavenHavoc/Havoc/README.md

 3 > run the tool using this command :> ./TheBackToHack

-- if your operating system is kali Linux2017.1:

- 1 > open tool folder using this comaand :> cd TheBackToHack/

- 2 > type this command :> chmod +x *

-Now you can run the tool without running the installer.sh file because all the tool needs exist in kali linux os

-run the tool using this command :> ./TheBackToHack

-- if not your os kali linux Please run Installer.sh file using this commands:

-    1 >  chmod +x *

-    2 > ./Installer.sh

-    for install all tool needs :)

 # Note for windows users:

-If your os Windows you can using this tool too :)
+If your os Windows you can use this tool too :)

-but you cant run installer.sh for install all the tool needs because this file a bash script just for linux
+but you cant run installer.sh you have to install the following tools because this file a bash script just for linux not for windows

-But you can download all the needs of the device manually:
+But you can download them manually:

 This all tool needs: